ThKrypt/QualCoder/01-Introduction.md

 ### Debian/Ubuntu Linux

+There is an executable file in the releases page for Ubuntu 22.04 for the 3.1 release.
+Download and double click to run.

-It is best to run QualCoder inside a python virtual environment, so that the system installed python modules do not clash and cause problems.
+Alternatively, run QualCoder inside a python virtual environment, so that the system installed python modules do not clash and cause problems.
 I have added the additional code to do this here.

 Install venv I am using python3.10 you can choose another recent version if you prefer.